albar965/littlenavmap-manual/en/TUTORIALS.md

 ### General {#tutorials-general}

 The tutorials are based on:
+* FSX or P3D scenery but can be easily adapted to X-Plane.
 * An already loaded scenery database which normally happens right after the first startup.
 * The stock navigation data of FSX or P3D.
 Differences might appear if you use navdata updates or airport scenery add-ons.